intel/intel-extension-for-pytorch/docs/tutorials/features/DPC++_Extension.md

 ## Writing a DPC++ Extension

-You can build a DPC++ extension with `setuptools` or `CMake`.
-We’ll begin with the first approach and discuss the CMake extension later.
+DPC++ extensions come in two flavors: They can be built “ahead of time” (AOT) with `setuptools`, or “just in time” (JIT) via `intel_extension_for_pytorch.xpu.cpp_extension.load()`.
+We’ll begin with the first approach and discuss the latter one afterwards.

+Besides, DPC++ extension also supports compilation with `CMake`.
+We’ll discuss the CMake methodology at last.

 ### Building with setuptools